Please Read Before Creating a Subdomain

 This is very important because if you create blog.hostgator.com and blog.seohosting.com on the same cPanel, leave the Document Root as the cPanel suggested location, both of your blog subdomains will load from the same directory of /public_html/blog.
 You will not have separate content for each subdomain.

 Furthermore, if you own several domains and wish to have a different blog set up for each domain that loads from the subdomain name blog, you will have to change each domain's document root.

 How to Avoid Duplicate Document Roots

 To avoid this issue, when you create your new subdomain, make sure you set the document root to something other than /public_html/blog; instead, set it to something like /public_html/blog1.
-If you have done this correctly, then you will have more than one domain using blog as a subdomain, but both subdomains will be loading separate content.
+If you have done this correctly, you will have more than one domain using "blog" as a subdomain, but both subdomains will be loading separate content.